-Ben graduated as a veterinarian from James Cook University in 2017, winning numerous academic awards during the degree.
+Ben graduated as a veterinarian from James Cook University winning numerous academic awards during the degree.
 Since this time at university, Ben’s interest in ophthalmology saw him undertake externships to veterinary ophthalmology centres across Australia, the UK and the USA.
 Ben was fortunate enough to win an international scholarship in 2018 to allow him to undertake advanced ophthalmology training at North Carolina State University while working at one of Brisbane’s largest veterinary hospitals.

 – Infectious keratitis in horses of North Queensland: ex vivo susceptibility patterns for fungal and bacterial species.
 Australian College of Veterinary Sciences’ Science Week Conference.
 2018